wpbonelli/xugrid/docs/terminology.rst

         ``face_node_connectivity[0]``.

     Edge node connectivity
-        An index arrray of integers.
+        An index array of integers.
 For every edge, a list of index value indicating which two members of the list of nodes bound a curve or line.
 This data is stored in a (dense) rectangular array of the shape ``(n_edge, 2)``.
 The numbering of the edges is implicit in the first